pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/end_of_life.rst

 Releases for which updates are no longer provided are considered to be unmaintained and thus end of life or commonly referred to as EOL.

-..
-Each release of Pardus is maintained as written in `release_life_cycle.rst`_ document.
+Each release of Pardus is maintained as written in `release life cycle`_ document.

 At the end of this maintenance period, Pardus reaches its end of life.

 This document explains the steps for which a release has reached EOL status.